Top 100 Recent CVEs

 Steps to mitigate:

-• Update the Linux kernel to the latest version
+• Update Zoom Client to the latest version

 What it does: